learn-co-curriculum/react-hooks-children/README.md

 if you inspect the props in `Example`, you'll notice a new prop has been added:
 `children`.

-A closer look at this prop reveals that this props contains an array, and at each element of the array is a component!
+A closer look at this prop reveals that it contains an array, and that each element of the array is a component!
 In this case, you'll see an `h1` and a `p` tag, in that order.
 Rendering these children is the same as rendering any array of components:

 ```jsx
 function Example(props) {